 - A strong recovery is on track and appears to be moderating to a pace that can be sustained in the years ahead.
 As an indication, look at the expansion of real gross national product.
 It grew by 9.7% in the second quarter of 1983, 7.9% in the third quarter, and an estimated 4.5% in the fourth quarter.
-By this measure, the recovery is the strongest since 1961. - Housing starts are running at a rate of about 2.2 million units a year, and jumped 11.2 % in February. - Industrial output in 1983 rose 6.5%, and factory utilization is up to 80.7%-the highest level in two years, and close to the normal capacity of 82%. - The Commerce Department's survey of business plans for 1984 show that business plans to increase capital investment by 16%--this is higher than that seen at comparable points in previous postwar recoveries.
+By this measure, the recovery is the strongest since 1961.
+And the economy grew at 8.8% in the first quarter of 1984. - Housing starts are running at a rate of about 1.96% million units a year, and jumped 19% in February. - Industrial output in 1983 rose 6.5%, and factory utilization is now up to 81.9%--the highest level in two years, and close to the normal capacity of 82%. - The Commerce Department's survey of business plans for 1984 show that business plans to increase capital investment by 16%--this is higher than that seen at comparable points in previous postwar recoveries.
+And the 12% increase expected this year is the highest in 18 years.